bkil/gemiweb0/doc/html-spec.md

 Cover as little as possible to correspond to gemini (gemtex) while remaining compatible with existing web browsers.
 Allow implementing all targeted user application.

+## Motivation

+### Goals

+* Streaming parse with a small constant amount of memory
+* Process without building a DOM graph
+* Single pass online rendering without reflowing

+### Restrictions

+* Should not nest elements freely or deeply other than as indicated: head and body under html, content under body, li under ul, textarea and input under form
+* Must not nest an element under a subtree that already contains an ancestor of the same type of element

 ## Grammar

 ### HTML